mandrasch/ddev-laravel-vite/README.md

 Demo repository for Laravel v11 with [DDEV](https://ddev.com/), including Vite support.

 Based on the tutorial [Install Laravel with Vite support in DDEV (Docker)](https://dev.to/mandrasch/install-laravel-with-vite-support-in-ddev-docker-4lmh).
+See https://ddev.com/blog/working-with-vite-in-ddev/ as well for all information.

 You can run this